-Now that you know the quadruple bottom line system’s main concepts, you’re probably wondering what are the top companies that have a quadruple bottom-line performance?
+Now that you know the quadruple bottom line system’s main concepts, you’re probably wondering what are the top companies that have a quadruple bottom-line performance.

 However, New Zealand’s government is already using the concept to promote cultural continuity and sustainable development in indigenous communities.

 Similarly, Social Enterprise Associates aims to incorporate all quadruple bottom line concepts into its consulting offerings, NGOs, and assisting companies.
-This means along with contributing to society and the environment; the company will fulfill its core purpose of philanthropy and welfare.
+This means that along with contributing to society and the environment; the company will fulfill its core purpose of philanthropy and welfare.

 Besides that, the National Water Quality Management Strategy of Australia states the sustainable use of the country’s water resources as its core purpose.